abbew25/Measuring_bulkflows/README.md

 ## Some results from my research: testing the performance of bulk flow estimators with mock peculiar velocity data

-This repository will also soon have a PDF file showing various plots and results from applying the bulk flow estimators to mock data, in support of my upcoming paper to be submitted for publication.
+This repository has a PDF file showing various plots and results from applying the bulk flow estimators to mock data, which are supporting results for my upcoming paper to be submitted for publication.

 ## Updates
 Some bug fixes have been made that caused the code to generate biased results for irregular survey geometries.
 This has been updated now.